melissapalmer/melissapalmer.github.io/_posts/documentation/2018-07-19-documenting-restapis-in-spring.md

 Inspired by [Keycloak's Admin REST API](https://www.keycloak.org/docs-api/4.1/rest-api/index.html) I wanted to create documentation for my REST API that included: nice formatting of the models with as little extra effort above the coding as possible.
 As well as example request/responses and a Swagger like playground area.

 [Swagger](https://swagger.io/) although widely used and well known, requires you to add many annotations to your code base.
-Personally I found that all the Swagger annotations polluted the code which made it very difficult to read and maintain.
+I found that all the Swagger annotations polluted the code which made it very difficult to read and maintain.
 For example take a look at this snippet of code below:

 ```java
 @Produces( { MediaType.APPLICATION_JSON } )